stationkeeping/drive_time/docs/DOCS.md

 ### Drive Time

 Drive Time allows you to map a Google Spreadsheet to a your Rails database.
 Each worksheet represents a different Model class; its columns represent the model's attributes and each row represents a different instance.
-It is designed to make as many allowances for the person authoring the spreadsheet so it can be used as a bridge between a non-technical user and yourself.
+It is designed to make as many allowances for the person authoring the spreadsheet as possible so it can be used as a bridge between a non-technical user and yourself.
 Unless they are an idiot, in which case you're still screwed.

-*I am using it sucessfully in two projects at the moment, however there are may well be some things that will cause issues that I haven't needed come accross yet.*

 #### Installation